Agave murpheyi Gibson

 Hohokam Agave, Murphey Agave, Murphey's Century Plant

-Agave murpheyi produces a rosette of leaves up to 2.6 feet (80 cm) long and up to 8 inches (20 cm) wide in shades of green to blue-green with pale banding.
-They develop a red coloration during flowering.
-The leaves may curl slightly toward the center.
-They are lined with small, straight teeth and tipped with a spine up to 0.8 inch (2 cm) long.
-It produces an inflorescence up to 13.1 feet (4 m) tall with many flowers along the branches.
-The flowers are greenish with purple or brown tips and are up to 3 inches (7.5 cm) long.
-The fruit is a woody capsule up to 2.8 inches (7 cm) long containing seeds but these are rarely produced with the flowers aborting before the fruits form.
+Agave murpheyi is a succulent plant that produces rosettes of leaves in shades of green to blue-green with pale banding.
+The leaves are up to 2.6 feet (80 cm) long, up to 8 inches (20 cm) wide, may curl slightly toward the center, and develop a red coloration during flowering.
+They are lined with small straight teeth and tipped with an up to 0.8 inches (2 cm) long spine.
+Mature rosettes produce up to 13.1 feet (4 m) tall inflorescence with many flowers along the branches.
+The flowers are up to 3 inches (7.5 cm) long, greenish with purple or brown tips.
+Fruits are woody, up to 2.8 inches (7 cm) long capsules containing seeds, but these are rarely produced with the flowers aborting before the fruits form.

 How to Grow and Care

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.